HoltTechnologyCorporation/lxmlbench/README.md

 Do not be afraid to run this command.
 There is no `rm -rf /` inside.
 Yet.

+## Selectolax parser

+By default lxml library is used to parse HTML.
+You can use selectolax parser by providing `-e selectolax` option.

+To install selectolax library use command `python3 -m pip install --user selectolax`

 ## Support

 Telegram chat: [@grablab](https://t.me/grablab)